geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex6_Power_App_from_SPdata.md

 18. This opens the **General** channel.
 Note how a new tab was created for the **Service Request Ticketing app**, which is currently selected.
 The app is running in the window, which enables you to access and maintain service tickets in the **Service Desk Requests** list in SharePoint.

-19. Since the Power App was shared with your IT Consultant’s MOD Administrator account, you can test this feature by either requesting that your fellow student log into Teams in his or her VM environment using LON-CL1, or testing it yourself by signing out of Teams as Holly and logging back in as the IT Consultant’s MOD Administrator account (**admin@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your fellow student’s tenant suffix ID that was assigned to you by your instructor).
+19. Since the Power App was shared with your IT Consultant’s MOD Administrator account, you can test this feature by either requesting that your fellow student log into Teams in his or her VM environment using LON-CL1, or testing it yourself by signing out of Teams as Holly and logging back in as the IT Consultant’s MOD Administrator account (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is **your fellow student’s tenant prefix that was assigned to you by your instructor**).
 ‎
 ‎In either case, once Microsoft Teams is open, select **Teams** from the navigation pane.
 The **General** channel will appear by default, so select the **Service Request Ticketing app** tab at the top of the form to initiate the Power App within Microsoft Teams.